 Spokane, WA 99202

-Lesli Cleveland is an associate professor and chair in the Department of Communication Sciences and Disorders at Eastern Washington University.
+Lesli Cleveland is a professor in the Department of Communication Sciences and Disorders at Eastern Washington University.
 She joined the department in 2008.

 Lesli earned a bachelor of arts degree in English from Emory University in 1992.
 She completed her master of arts (2000) and a doctorate (2009) in communication sciences and disorders at Louisiana State University.

 Lesli teaches courses in the areas of child language development and impairment, language and literacy, and multicultural issues.

 In addition to Lesli’s administrative responsibilities, her current research interests include emergent and early literacy development and community-based teaching and learning.

 Hashemi Hosseinabad’s clinical and translational research focuses on understanding how speech impairments following cleft palate and velopharyngeal insufficiency affect speech intelligibility.
 The focus of her research lab will be on the importance of different communication partners as a critical component of intelligibility measurement based on International Classification of Functioning, Disability, and Health-Children and Youth (ICF-CY) conceptual framework.
 Hashemi combines complementary measures such as acoustic-based and perceptual-based tools to evaluate speech intelligibility in context.